CHATTING TO JANE

 ”Well I have flat feet.
 And asthma and I broke my leg this match.” said Jude.

 ”Broke your leg?
-You broke your leg did you?” said Duncan. ”I suppose you blame that on the Catholics too.”
+You broke your leg did you?’‘ said Duncan. ”I suppose you blame that on the Catholics too.”
+The asthmawas true and Duncan knew it.

 ”I remember when I was in the Boys’ Brigade – we were the best football team in Tyrone” said David Henderson.
 David stood 5’9” and was an average build.
 His skin was exceptionally pale and rosy cheeks lent point to this pallor.
 His brown eyes flashed with exuberance and a brooding folly lay under his sharp facial features.
 His dark brown hair was messily cast over his narrow brow.
 There was a gap between the middle of his unusually sharp teeth.

 ”Best in Tyrone?
-We were quite good we were not that good” said Duncan indulgently.
+We were quite good but we were not that good” said Duncan indulgently.

-”Well maybe that’s so.” said Duncan ”But I think you are letting your drama get the better of you.”
+”Well maybe that’s so.” said Duncan ”But I think you are letting your drama get the better of you.
+How do you know Gaelic is not older than our football?”

 ”I am a serious actor.
 I will get a big part in no time – you’ll see.” said David defiantly.
 He took a cigarette of his pocket and lit it.